-There is an AMP Canvas site with links to two Dropbox folders.
+There is an AMP Canvas site with links to two-several Dropbox folders.
 The AMP Historical Archive contains historical AMP pitches, stock updates, portfolio updates, and research papers.
 This is a large folder and is read only (files can be downloaded but not uploaded or changed).
-The Dropbox link for Winter 2022 AMP is set up with file folders for each class.
+The Dropbox link for Winter-Spring 2022 AMP is set up with file folders for each class.
 All class presentations and associated documents are to be uploaded to this site including stock pitches, stock updates, portfolio updates, and research reports.
-You will receive an invitation to join the Winter 2022 Dropbox site before the beginning of the quarter.
+You will receive an invitation to join the Winter-Spring 2022 Dropbox site before the beginning of the quarter.
 If you have not, please let me know.

 Practicum students have exclusive access to an office in room L094 in the Global Hub that has two Bloomberg terminals and other analytics software packages.
 There are also Bloomberg terminals in the computer lab on the second floor of the Global Hub and in the Schaffner Library in Wieboldt Hall.
+For this academic year, Bloomberg terminal access is remote.
+The instructions for setting up your account are available on Canvas and the Dropbox site.